skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

         within it.
 Select 'Set as data directory'.
     + Change the Name field to 'Skyrim Script Extender'.
 Click OK.
 ~~~

+## Adding Executables in MO2

+Open the Modify Executables window by clicking the third from the right button.
+Click the plus button to enter new entries.
+Set up executables like below.
+Use the "..." button to open a file selection dialogue and navigate to the specified exe file.

+Title: SKSE
+Binary: (skyrim location)\skse_64_loader.exe
+Start In: (skyrim location)

+Title: SSEEdit
+Binary: Modding\Skyrim\Tools\xEdit.exe (or the location you stored it)
+Arguments: -IKnowWhatImDoing -sse

+Title: SSEEdit - Quick Auto Clean
+Binary: Same as above
+Arguments: -quickautoclean -sse

+Title: LOOT
+Binary: C:\Program Files\LOOT\LOOT.exe (or where LOOT is installed)
+Start In: C:\Program Files\LOOT

+Title: Creation Kit
+Binary: (skyrim location)\CreationKit.exe
+Start In: (skyrim location)
+Overwrite Steam AppId: 1946180

+Title: Synthesis
+Binary: (Synthesis location)\Synthesis.exe

+Title: EasyNPC
+Binary: (EasyNPC location)\EasyNPC.exe

+You will set up xLODGEN, TexGen, DynDOLOD, Nemesis, BodySlide shortcuts in this same window as instructed to later in the guide.

 ---